 Uri Poliavich

 Uri Poliavich is a businessman, philanthropist, and the founder of Soft2Bet, a gaming turnkey solutions provider.
 He brings more than 13 years of leadership experience in online entertainment.
-Mainly known as the founder of Soft2Bet, a technology company.
-Professional background includes international business development, strategic planning, and operational management.
+Uri is mainly known as the founder of Soft2Bet, a technology company.
+His professional background includes international business development, strategic planning, and operational management.
 He is focused on people, product, and long-term vision rather than public statements.

 Outside of the business sphere, Uri is recognized as a thinker and dedicated philanthropist, actively supporting educational initiatives and community projects.
-Industry leadersnote that his approach combines vision with practical leadership, encouraging bold ideas while staying grounded in responsibility, perfectionism, and the ability to listen — characteristics that unite teams, encourage expressions of bold ideas, and put them into work to become reality.
+Industry leaders note that his approach combines vision with practical leadership, encouraging bold ideas while staying grounded in responsibility, perfectionism, and the ability to listen — characteristics that unite teams, encourage expressions of bold ideas, and put them to work to become reality.
 The approach combines innovation with social responsibility and an orientation toward sustainable impact.

 Name